mdjahidhasan009/JavaScript-Note/function_method/pure_function.md

 # Pure Function
-A pure function is a function that, given the same set of inputs, will always return the same output and has no side effects.
+A pure function is a function that, **given the same set of inputs, will always return the same output** and has no side effects.
+Pure functions are a fundamental concept in functional programming and offer several advantages, including **predictability**, **testability**, and **easier debugging**.

 Side effects refer to any interaction with the outside world (like modifying a global variable, logging to the console, or altering the state of an object or data structure).
-Pure functions are a fundamental concept in functional programming and offer several advantages, including predictability, testability, and easier debugging.

 ### Characteristics of Pure Functions
 * **Deterministic/Predictability:** Pure functions always produce the same output for the same input.
 They also avoid